ChibiOS/ChibiOS/readme.txt

        dependencies and configuration directories.
 This makes possible to have multiple non-conflicting makefiles in the same project.
        Updated the various platform.mk implementing "smart build" mode.
+- LIB: Fixed inner semaphore not updated in chGuardedPoolAllocI() function (bug #911).
 - HAL: Fixed chprintf float support for 0 precision (bug #910)(backported to 17.6.4 and 16.1.10).
 - RT:  Fixed compile error with assertions enabled and dynamic extensions